AdaCore/training_material/courses/fundamentals_of_ada/110_private_types/05-when_to_use_or_avoid_private_types.rst

    - Those that cannot be redefined by programmers
    - Would otherwise be hidden by a private type
-   - If `Vector` is private, indexing of elements is annoying
+   - If `Vector` is private, indexing of components is annoying

       .. code:: Ada